Introduction - Indicators of Data Quality

-Historically many Data Quality dimensions have been adopted like: Accuracy, Validity, Completeness, Consistency, Reliability, Timeliness, Uniqueness, Accessibility, Confidentiality, Relevance, Integrity, … etc.
+Historically many data quality indicators have been adopted, like Accuracy, Validity, Completeness, Consistency, Reliability, Timeliness, Uniqueness, Accessibility, Confidentiality, Relevance, Integrity, … etc.

-However, there is no standardization for their names or descriptions.
+However, there is no standardization of their names or descriptions.

-A comprehensive survey of over 60 dimensions was conducted by DAMA NL Foundations and published in DDQ-Research-2020 as an attempt to move towards more standardization.
-Among the many dimensions of data quality, customers typically choose a small subset of the most critical ones for their needs.
+A comprehensive survey of over 60 quality dimensions was conducted by DAMA NL Foundations and published in DDQ-Research-2020 as an attempt to move towards more standardization.
+Among the many dimensions, a small subset of the most critical ones emerged.

 Completeness, Validity, Accuracy, Consistency, Uniqueness, and Timeliness.